Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 --

-- ...jump to a particular location in memory
+- jump to a particular location in memory

 --

-- ...read a number from Random-Access Memory (RAM)
+- read a number from [Random-Access Memory](https://en.wikipedia.org/wiki/Random-access_memory) (RAM)

 --

-- ...save a number to RAM
+- save a number to RAM

 --

-- ...add two numbers together
+- add two numbers together

 --

-- ...compare two numbers to see which is larger
+- compare two numbers to see which is larger

 --

-- ...send a number to a particular device (e.g., a monitor)
+- send a number to a particular device (e.g., a monitor)

 --

-- ...receive a number from a particular device (e.g., a keyboard)
+- receive a number from a particular device (e.g., a keyboard)

 --